My Books & Other Published Words

 My Books

 I love to write about people, especially women.
 I am currently working on my first novel.
 No surprise–it’s about women!
 More on that later.
-(Update–as of early 2020, this novel is resting in a drawer!
+(Update: as of early 2020, this novel is resting in a drawer!
 I may or may not return to it.
-Currently I’m considering a return to my first love–biographical portraits of women.)
-In the meantime, please take a look at my previous books.
+Currently I’m considering a return to my first love–biographical portraits of women.
+Update on the update: Life has been chaotic but I’m still looking forward to as-of-yet undecided future projects) In the meantime, please take a look at my previous books.
 They are both biographies about badass women that challenged the limits imposed on them because of their gender.
 Click on the titles if you want more information or to purchase.
 You can also find me on Amazon.

 Barbara Egger Lennon: Teacher, Mother, Activist